brendenwest/it122/2_functions/notes.rst

 	});

-Creates an object with 2 methods - myObject.increment(n); // increments the local variable ‘counter, myObject.getValue(); // returns the current value of ‘counter’
+Creates an object with 2 methods -
+- myObject.increment(n); // increments the local variable ‘counter,
+- myObject.getValue(); // returns the current value of ‘counter’

 With this approach, you can control how ‘counter’ is accessed and apply custom logic.

 Chaining
 ####
-Method chaining is a way to return an object from a method call for use in a sequence of operations.
+Method chaining is a way to return an object from a method call for use in a subsequent operation.

 For example, you might have a sequence of operations like these: